 This looks very similar to the smreka (fermented juniper berry soda) I attempted back when I talked about foraging for juniper berries.
 That did not turn out well, as it developed an off flavor pretty quickly.
-For this starter, I decided to use an airlock system (like Fermentools or a Ferment’n kit), in hopes of keeping it a little more pure.
+For this starter, I decided to use an airlock system (like The Easy Fermenter or Masontops Complete Fermentation Kit), in hopes of keeping it a little more pure.
 You could just cover it with a cloth and rubber band, though.

 Put it in a warm and dark place, and stir or shake it three to four times a day.
 Within four to five days, you should start seeing some bubbles!
 Make sure you smell it as well, and if it has a bad odor, then don’t use it.

 Pascal says that the large quantity of yeast on the types of fruits listed above almost always insures a successful fermentation, and that his method is almost 100 percent effective.

 Mine got really bubbly around day five, and is now ready to be used in a wild homebrew.
 I used this starter in a Mugwort and Lemon Beer Recipe and it turned out great!